mzattera/v4j/docs/010/index.md

   One example (of char statistics) is found in D'Imperio (1978) (see note 4), Fig. 28 on p.106, from several sources but none covering the entire MS text.

-## Lenght & Interesting
+## Lenght & Interesting -> METTI IN UNA NUOVA NOTA

-Here or in another note study lenght and number of intersting words.
+Study lenght and number of intersting words.
 For interesting words, add also "last line of paragraph" to the study, similar to what we did with last word....count from the end.

-## Removing Characters from beginning of Words
+## Removing Characters from beginning of Words -> METTI IN UNA NUOVA NOTA, la stessa di cui sopra

 In previous works about character distribution, one theory or another has been pitched by claiming something like:
 "character X appears in this place, but if we remove it, we obtain another word that appears somewhere else in the Voynich".